 Flexible Trading Strategies

-Another important advantage to trading options is that you can develop highly custom trading strategies.
+Another element when trading options is that you can develop highly custom trading strategies.
 For example, you can buy two sets of options contracts at different strike prices to hedge your bet about the future price of a stock or forex pair.
-Alternatively, you can buy options contracts that have different expiration dates to bet that a stock will go down in the short-term, but up in the long-term.
+Alternatively, you can buy options contracts that have different expiration dates to bet that a stock will go down in the short-term, but up in the long term.

 These types of complex trading strategies are difficult to achieve when buying assets outright or through CFDs.